 After that, Billy settled right down, and within 5 minutes seemed to be enjoying the experience, even though it was a very cold day.
 Within a few weeks, we were doing really fun rides with him.

 One of the advantages we discovered about taking Billy along on a bike ride – when we found ourselves on a quiet trail, we could let Billy stretch his legs and enjoy a run!

 Billy is so little and light that he runs and leaps like a lamb.

 Bottom Line on the Axiom Dual Function Premium Pet Bike Basket

-At less than $60 from Amazon, this pet bike basket is sturdy, easy-to-use and great value for money.
+At a reasonable price from Amazon, this pet bike basket is sturdy, easy-to-use and great value for money.
 It offers a simple no-fuss-no-muss way to safely transport your small pet.
 And it could double as a picnic basket as well, or for transporting small loads of groceries.
 The two options for installation are a bonus, as this offers versatility.
 Ride quality was slightly compromised by the weight added to the front handlebars.
 However, that’s a small price to pay for a committed pet lover.